 Sources of Water in Houston

-Houston requires multiple water supply methods and systems to supply its expanding community.
-Houston depends on water from surface reservoirs and groundwater sources to maintain steady service delivery.
+Houston requires multiple water supply methods and systems to meet the needs of its expanding community.
+Houston relies on surface reservoirs and groundwater to maintain steady service delivery.

-Knowledge of water treatment processes and distribution systems allows residents to better value the city's work in delivering clean drinking water.
+Knowledge of water treatment processes and distribution systems helps residents appreciate the city's efforts to deliver clean drinking water more effectively.

 │Primary Water Sources